June 4-8, 2018

 Software Demonstrations: R with Mplus and SPSS with Mplus

 Latent Class/Cluster Analysis and Mixture Modeling is a five-day workshop focused on the application and interpretation of statistical techniques designed to identify subgroups within a heterogeneous population.
 Broadly, these techniques can be divided into: (a) cluster analysis procedures that group participants via algorithms or decision rules, and (b) latent class analysis, latent profile analysis, and other finite mixture models that invoke an explicit statistical model to discern latent classes of individuals.
-In practice, these techniques are often implemented either with the goal of identifying theoretically distinct subgroups (e.g., people with a liability for schizophrenia versus those without) or simply as a principled data reduction tool for summarizing prototypical patterns in complex, multivariate data (e.g., market segments in consumer research).
+In practice, these methods are often implemented with the goal of identifying theoretically distinct subgroups (e.g., people with a liability for schizophrenia versus those without).
+Alternatively, they can be used as a data reduction device, to summarize prototypical patterns when working with complex multivariate data (e.g., market segments in consumer research).
 In recent years, an increasing focus has been on multivariate and longitudinal applications (e.g., growth mixture modeling).
 In this workshop we provide a comprehensive exploration of the foundations and uses of both cluster analysis and finite mixture models, with topics ranging from introductory to advanced, and applications to both single-time point and longitudinal data, as detailed below.

 Our workshop is designed for graduate students, post-doctoral fellows, faculty, and research scientists from the behavioral, social, and health sciences.